Sevens (Brandon Lake song): Composition

 "Sevens" is composed in the key of C Minor, with a speed of 181.5 beats per minute and a key signature of 4/4.
 The song is 4:22 minutes in length.

 Logan Sekulow of CCM Magazine compared the song to early 2000s rock, saying that song's sound is similar to that of Stryper, Barren Cross, Black Sabbath, and Metallica.
 He observed that the lyrics were "apocalyptic" and "end-times" themed, with topics surrounding the Bible's Book of Revelation.
-At the "record-reveal" performance, Lake said that the song was inspired by his noticing of the repition of the number seven through the Bible, which is mirrored in the song, with references to "seven seals", "seven scrolls" and "seven stars".
+At the "record-reveal" performance, Lake said that the song was inspired by his noticing of the repetition of the number seven through the Bible, which is mirrored in the song, with references to "seven seals", "seven scrolls" and "seven stars".

+Reception

-Commercial performance
+Commercial

 During its first charting week, "Sevens" debuted at its peak position, No. 15 on the Billboard Hot Christian Songs, No. 7 on the Christian Digital Song Sales, and No. 12 on the Rock Digital Song Sales.